Japanese Cooking Tools: 33 Essentials for Home Chefs

 The Japanese Approach to Tools — Why Each One Earns Its Place

 Japanese cooking tools are single-purpose utensils built around one centuries-old principle.
 The right tool for the right job, kept sharp, used with care.
-The 33 essentials below cover knives, knife care, pots and pans, and steaming.
+The thirty-four essentials below cover knives, knife care, pots and pans, and steaming.
 They also cover grinding, rice preparation, everyday tools, and pickling or bread equipment.
 Together they handle almost every traditional Japanese dish a home cook will attempt.

 Western kitchens often centre on a single chef’s knife that does everything passably.
 Japanese kitchens take the opposite view.
 A blade for fish is not a blade for vegetables.
 A pot for rice is not a pot for stew.
 This is not maximalism.
 It is the opposite — each tool earns its place because nothing else does that one job as well.